Deep Brain Stimulation (DBS) for Dystonia

 Why choose the University of Florida’s Center For Movement Disorders and Neurorestoration as your center for DBS?

 The University of Florida (UF) Movement Disorders Center is an international leader in the use of DBS implants for treating movement disorders, having performed more DBS procedures annually than most medical centers in the United States.
 The program is supported by the National Institutes of Health and several other funding agencies and performs cutting edge research.
-UF holds an FDA Humananitarian Device Exemption (HDE) for the treatment of dystonia and has performed the procedure for this indication over 50 times.
+UF holds an FDA Humananitarian Device Exemption (HDE) for the treatment of dystonia and has performed the procedure for dystonia over 250 times.

 How does DBS work?